vedsm/voko_tech/README.txt

 # Description

 This is the repository for voko backend.
+It uses MEAN stack

 # How to run

 npm install;
+bower install;
-node server.js
+node server.js;

 # Project structure

     - app                    <!-- the majority of nodejs code -->
     ----- models/            <!-- the schemas of database -->
     ----- routes/            <!-- the schemas of database -->
     - config
         ----- database.js    <!-- the mongodb path -->
     - node_modules           <!-- created by npm install -->
     - public                 <!-- all frontend and angular stuff -->
     ----- css
     ----- js
     ---------- controllers   <!-- angular controllers -->